This award was won by Spice Kitchen who received a cash prize of £10,000, and the Runner-Up was The Edible Museum who received £5,000.

-Each of these independent businesses has been selected for being outstanding in this category.
-Which is your favourite?
+Each of these independent businesses was selected for being outstanding in this category.

 Marigold and Lettice

 Creating handmade chunky white china (with the odd bit of colour now and again), Marigold and Lettice pottery is packed with character, heaped with texture and perfectly imperfect.
 Crafted at the kitchen table by founder and maker Bronwen, it is made to be loved and used.

 Spice Kitchen is a mother and son led artisan spice and gift business, originally set up as a retirement project.
 Founders Shashi and Sanjay donate 1% of their profits each year to The Akshaya Patra Foundation in India, a charity that helps provide free meals to schoolchildren.

 Suzi from Twisted Twee makes kickass clothes for ‘ageing crones and codgers’.
 She aims to celebrate and elevate all that is derogatory and dismissive about fabulous, unencumbered, creative and irrepressible older people.

 Dandy Star’s message is strident, upbeat and sometimes questioning, but always delivered with colour.
 With a retro feel, founder Charlotte’s designs can be found on everything from clothing and homeware, to stationery — each with words and images in playful colour combinations.

 Founder Kathryn inherited a passion from her late grandfather — a love of flowers — that inspired her to leave her role in corporate science to plant a canalside garden.
 She now creates wild floral arrangements and runs classes that promote sustainable floristry.